Health & Nutrition6 min read

 1. Lawn Fertilizers and Pesticides

-Spring is peak season for lawn treatments, and many common fertilizers, herbicides, and pesticides are toxic to dogs.
-Even "pet-safe" products can cause gastrointestinal upset if ingested in large quantities.
+Spring is peak season for lawn treatments.
+Many common fertilizers, herbicides, and pesticides are highly toxic.
+Even the bags labeled "pet-safe" cause severe gastrointestinal upset if your dog snacks on them (and trust me, they'll try).

 How to protect your dog:

-• Keep your dog off freshly treated lawns for at least 48 hours, or as directed on the product label
+• Keep your dog off freshly treated lawns for at least 48 hours (or whatever the label dictates).

-• Watch for small granules on grass -- dogs can ingest them or absorb chemicals through their paw pads
+• Watch for small granules on the grass.
+Dogs ingest them or absorb the chemicals right through their paw pads.

-• Wash your dog's paws after walks through neighborhoods where lawns are being treated
+• Wash your dog's paws after walks through pristine-looking neighborhoods.

-• If you treat your own lawn, store all chemicals in sealed, elevated locations your dog cannot reach
+• If you treat your own lawn, lock all chemicals in sealed, elevated cabinets.

 Signs of poisoning: Vomiting, diarrhea, drooling, lethargy, difficulty breathing, or seizures.
-Contact your veterinarian or the ASPCA Animal Poison Control Center (888-426-4435) immediately.
+If you see this, call your vet or the ASPCA Animal Poison Control Center (888-426-4435) immediately.

 2. Toxic Spring Plants

-• Tulips -- The bulbs are the most toxic part and can cause intense gastrointestinal irritation
+• Tulips — The bulbs are the most toxic part.
+They cause intense gastrointestinal irritation.

-• Daffodils -- All parts of the plant are toxic, with the bulb being the most dangerous
+• Daffodils — All parts are toxic, but the bulb is the real danger.

-• Lily of the Valley -- Can cause serious cardiac issues
+• Lily of the Valley — Causes serious cardiac issues.

-How to protect your dog: Familiarize yourself with toxic plants in your yard and neighborhood.
-If you are planting a garden, choose dog-safe options like sunflowers, snapdragons, or marigolds.
-Supervise your dog outdoors and discourage plant chewing.
+How to protect your dog: Familiarize yourself with the toxic plants in your yard.
+If you plant a garden, stick to dog-safe options like sunflowers, snapdragons, or marigolds.
+I'd skip this if you have a digger—just avoid planting bulbs entirely if your dog shares Maple's landscaping habits.

 3. Ticks and Fleas

-Ticks and fleas become active once temperatures consistently stay above 40 degrees Fahrenheit, which means spring is prime season.
+Ticks and fleas wake up the second temperatures stay above 40 degrees.
+That means spring is prime season.
 Ticks carry Lyme disease, ehrlichiosis, anaplasmosis, and Rocky Mountain spotted fever.
-Fleas cause discomfort, allergic reactions, and can transmit tapeworms.
+Fleas cause allergic reactions and transmit tapeworms.

 How to protect your dog:

-• Pay close attention to the ears, armpits, groin, and between the toes -- ticks favor warm, hidden spots
+• Check the ears, armpits, groin, and between the toes.
+Ticks love warm, dark spots.

-• Keep your yard trimmed and leaf litter cleared to reduce tick habitat
+• Keep your yard trimmed and clear out dead leaves.

 4. Seasonal Allergies